 It’s one thing to help a relative in person when their gear is in your lap or in your hands, but it’s another thing entirely if they need your help when you’re not around.
 If the questions pop up around the holiday dinner table, chances are you’re not going to get everything fixed right then.

-That’s why using remote control software can come in really handy – apps that will enable you to take control of their computer from yours, so you can quickly and easily make changes without having to tell them step-by-step what to do.
+That’s why using remote control software can come in handy—apps that will enable you to take control of their computer from yours, so you can quickly and easily make changes without having to tell them step by step what to do.

 Make Sure They’re Backed Up

 Get ’em Backblaze.
 Let’s face it, accidents happen all the time.
 An accidental tip of the eggnog cup, some rough handling by the security folks at the airport, or just a slip of the laptop off the bed and all of a sudden you, Mom, Dad, or Aunt Jeanine are looking at an expensive and costly repair.